spakai/connection_pool/README.md

 #Dependencies

 - JUnit
-- Hamcrest since i am using assertThat instead of classic assertions
+- Hamcrest since I am using assertThat instead of classic assertions
-- Mockito to mock the db connection
+- Mockito to mock JDBConnectionFactory, JDBConnection and Connection classes

+#Code coverage
+Code coverage is measured using Jacoco for gradle and Cobertura for maven.